dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 ## Machine learning workflow

-This walkthrough follows a machine learning workflow that enables the process to move in an orderly fashion.
+This tutorial follows a machine learning workflow that enables the process to move in an orderly fashion.

 The workflow phases are as follows: